- Download our Moving to Spain Guide (PDF)

 Accessibility in Spain

-Spain aims to enable people with disabilities to live independently and participate fully in all aspects of life.
-There have been huge improvements in recent years, but accessibility can vary from area to area, and expats with disabilities should do thorough research before moving to Spain.
+Accessibility in Spain aims to enable people with disabilities to live independently and participate fully in all aspects of life.
+There have been huge improvements in recent years, but accessibility can vary from area to area, and people with disabilities should do thorough research before moving to Spain.

 LGBTQ+ in Spain

-Spain has a long history of tolerance and acceptance towards the LGBTQ+ community, and it is generally considered to be a welcoming and inclusive country for LGBTQ+ individuals.
+LGBTQ+ rights in Spain have a long history of tolerance and acceptance, and the country is generally considered to be welcoming and inclusive for LGBTQ+ people.
 In 2005, Spain became one of the first countries in the world to legalise same-sex marriage.
-The country also has anti-discrimination laws in place to protect LGBTQ+ individuals from discrimination in the workplace and other areas of life.
+The country also has robust anti-discrimination laws and legal same-sex adoption, and has banned conversion therapy practices.
+Transgender people can legally change their gender identity, and non-binary gender recognition is available on official documents.

 Most Spaniards are accepting of the LGBTQ+ community, and there are thriving LGBTQ+ communities in many of the major cities, with numerous events and festivals throughout the year celebrating diversity and inclusion.

-Despite the generally positive attitudes towards the LGBTQ+ community in Spain, it is important to note that discrimination and harassment can still occur, particularly in more conservative areas of the country.
-Overall, however, Spain is a welcoming and inclusive country for LGBTQ+ individuals.
+Despite the largely positive attitudes towards the LGBTQ+ community in Spain, discrimination and harassment can still occur, particularly in more conservative areas of the country.

 Gender equality in Spain

-Spain has made significant progress in terms of gender equality in recent years and ranks 6th in the EU on the Gender Equality Index, putting it towards the top of the group of 27 countries.
-The Spanish government has implemented various laws and policies to promote gender equality and protect women from discrimination.
+Gender equality in Spain has made significant progress in recent years, and the country ranks 4th out of 27 countries in the EU on the Gender Equality Index 2024.
+The Spanish government has put strong laws and policies in place to advance gender equality and shield women from workplace discrimination.

-Despite this progress, gender inequality persists in Spain in several areas.
-For example, women in Spain continue to face challenges in terms of achieving equal pay for equal work, and they are underrepresented in many leadership positions.
-The gender pay gap in Spain is around 8 percent (2022).
-This is, however, a significant improvement to a pay gap of 20 percent in 2010.
+Gender inequality still exists in Spain across several key areas, despite these advances.
+Women in Spain continue to face challenges in terms of achieving equal pay for equal work, and they are underrepresented in many leadership positions.
+The gender pay gap in Spain for full-time positions is around 5.7 percent, showing significant improvement from previous years when the gap was considerably larger.

 Women in leadership in Spain